Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Final Discussion and Conclusions

 We introduced GTTA, a highly effective and general Test-Time Augmentation method, which randomly explores the natural subspace of the task-specific data to produce ensembles of output candidates, from input variations that are both representative for the given task and have less potentially harmful structured noise than those generated by other existing TTA approaches.
 These properties are justified by an in-depth statistical analysis and demonstrated on various vision and non-vision tasks and datasets.
-Different from other TTA methods, which are designed for specific vision tasks, one of the main contributions of GTTA is its ability to be applied, off-the-shelf, with essentially no modification, on any given learning task.
+Different from other TTA methods, which are designed for specific vision tasks, another property of GTTA is its generality - the ability to be applied, off-the-shelf, with essentially no modification, to any given learning task.

-GTTA is also versatile in a semi-supervised setting, through self-distillation, as demonstrated experimentally on the tasks of fish segmentation and counting in difficult, low-quality underwater vision, for which we also introduce the DeepSalmon dataset - the largest dataset for Salmon segmentation and counting.
-By distilling the GTTA ensemble into a single student model, our approach becomes fast at test time without a loss of performance.
+GTTA is also versatile in a semi-supervised setting, through self-distillation, as demonstrated experimentally on several vision tasks, such as image segmentation and classification (in difficult scenarios, poor visibility and various image domains) and several non-vision tasks, such as predicting house prices and speech recognition.
+For the tasks of tasks of fish segmentation and counting in difficult, low-quality underwater vision, we also introduce the DeepSalmon dataset - the largest dataset for Salmon segmentation and counting.

+By distilling the GTTA ensemble into a single student model, our approach becomes fast at test-time without a loss of performance.
 The effectiveness of the self-supervised learning procedure is further improved by a loss function in which the pseudo-labels are weighted according to an uncertainty measure, which is based on the standard deviation of the GTTA ensemble outputs.
-This novel measure of uncertainty is based on the intuitive insight, confirmed by empirical observation, that the higher the disagreement between the ensemble candidates (that is, the higher their standard deviation), the larger the ensemble true error.
+This novel measure of uncertainty is based on the intuitive insight, confirmed by empirical observation, that the higher the disagreement between the ensemble candidates (that is, the higher their standard deviation), the larger the ensemble's true error.

+From a theoretical perspective, we showed, for the first time to our best knowledge, that under certain assumptions, a TTA method is guaranteed to improve over the initial model.
+We also proved that a TTA method such as GTTA, which produces a large diversity of candidates' outputs, is more efficient than others which do not.
+We showed both theoretically and experimentally that GTTA has these desirable properties - which explains its advantage over existing methods in various realworld experiments.